School Science Lessons

 When suspended in water or alcohol, it stains the skin red to brown.

-It is no longer sold in USA, probably because it contains mercury, despite no evidence that it is not safe for topical use.
+It is not sold in Switzerland, France, Germany, and the United States, probably because it contains mercury, despite no evidence it is not safe for topical use.

 Bigger fish eat smaller fish, so the larger the fish, the greater the possible concentration of methyl mercury.